awsdocs/amazon-s3-developer-guide/doc_source/list-obj-version-enabled-bucket.md

 ## Using the REST API<a name="ListingtheObjectsinaVersioningEnabledBucket"></a>

-To list all of the versions of all of the objects in a bucket, you use the `versions` subresource in a `GET Bucket` request\.
-Amazon S3 can retrieve only a maximum of 1000 objects, and each object version counts fully as an object\.
-Therefore, if a bucket contains two keys \(e\.g\., `photo.gif` and `picture.jpg`\), and the first key has 990 versions and the second key has 400 versions; a single request would retrieve all 990 versions of `photo.gif` and only the most recent 10 versions of `picture.jpg`\.
+To list all the versions of all the objects in a bucket, you use the `versions` subresource in a `GET Bucket` request\.
+Amazon S3 can retrieve only a maximum of 1,000 objects, and each object version counts fully as an object\.
+Therefore, if a bucket contains two keys \(for example, `photo.gif` and `picture.jpg`\), and the first key has 990 versions and the second key has 400 versions, a single request would retrieve all 990 versions of `photo.gif` and only the most recent 10 versions of `picture.jpg`\.

 Amazon S3 returns object versions in the order in which they were stored, with the most recently stored returned first\.

 **To list all object versions in a bucket**
-+ In a `GET Bucket` request, include the `versions` sub\-resource\.
++ In a `GET Bucket` request, include the `versions` subresource\.

   ```
   1. GET /?versions HTTP/1.1